tomaszmichalak/experience-manager-learn.en/help/dispatcher-tutorial/chapter-1.md

 ### Selectors and Selector Proliferation

-The approach using parameters is quick and easy and can speed up the development time of new components, but it has limits.
+The approach using "selector-parameters" in the last chapter is quick and easy and can speed up the development time of new components, but it has limits.

 Setting a "quality" property is only a simple example.
 But let's say, the servlet also expects parameters for "width" to be more versatile.